ljzycmd/SimDeblur/README.md

 python inference_image.py CONFIG_PATH  CKPT_PATH  --img=BLUR_IMAGE_PATH  --save_path=DEBLURRED_OUT_PATH
 ```

-the deblurred latent image will be stored at "./inference_resutls" in default.
+the deblurred latent image will be stored at `./inference_resutls` in default.

 ## 1 Start with Trainer

-You can construct a simple training process using the default Trainer as following:
+You can construct a simple training process using the default Trainer as following (refer to the `train.py` for more details):

 ```python
 from easydict import EasyDict as edict